• Skip to main content

 Qualifications Gained

-• 2 students gained GCSE in Biology grade 5
+• 2 students gained their GCSE Maths qualification

-• 5 students achieved functional skills ICT at Entry Level 3
+• 13 students gained their Functional Skills ICT qualification at Entry Level 3.

 SEF